// From Hello World to IO Monad

 getLine :: IO String

-The String we want is wrapped inside the IO Monad.
-We need to “unwrap” it to turn the IO String into a String.
+The `String` we want is wrapped by the IO monad.
+We need to "unwrap" it, changing `IO String` to `String`.

-To solve this problem, let’s look at what IO String is.
-IO is a Monad, and the definition of a Monad is:
+To solve this problem, first see what `IO String` is. `IO` is a monad, and the definition of a monad is:

 class Monad m where